Resources for clinical educators teaching genetics

 Educators who want to incorporate genetics and genomics into trainee curricula, lectures, or talks to colleagues may find the resources below helpful.
 Core competencies in genetics can help to prioritize topic areas and the other resources can be used to augment learning.

 All core competencies and principles were developed by multidisciplinary working groups coordinated by the National Coalition for Health Professional Education in Genetics (NCHPEG).

-Self-directed courses can be and have been used in curricula for clinical trainees.
+Free, self-directed programs for continuing education credit.
+Courses can be and have been used in curricula for clinical trainees.